Vegan Cream Tea – The Ultimate Indulgence

 When I say Cornwall, what do you think of first?
 Wide sandy beaches?
 Surfers riding the Atlantic swell?
 Or maybe the smugglers coves hidden between the cliffs or the quaint fishing villages?
-Or perhaps it’s the famous Cornish cream tea which first springs to mind.
-Let’s be honest, no trip to the West Country is complete without indulging in this traditional treat (preferably while enjoying a sea view, post-surf).
+Or perhaps it’s the famous Cornish cream tea which first springs to mind!
+Our vegan cream tea with fluffy, freshly baked scones, sweet jam and lashings of clotted cream on a warm scone is the ultimate indulgent treat.
+Let’s be honest, no trip to the West Country isn’t complete without it!

-But however you like your cream tea, If you’re vegan or follow a gluten-free diet you may begrudgingly accept that you have to forgo them when you’re visiting this part of the world.
-However these days there are plenty of delicious free-from alternatives which mean you don’t have to miss out, and as with all our holidays we accommodate all dietary requirements on our Cornish Surf and Yoga Retreats.
-So, cream teas all round?
+If you’re vegan or gluten-free diet you may begrudgingly accept that you have to forgo them when you’re visiting this part of the world.
+However, these days there are plenty of delicious free-from alternatives which mean you don’t have to miss out!
+Furthermore, as with all our holidays we accommodate all dietary requirements on our Cornish Surf and Yoga Retreats.
+So, it’s cream teas all round!

 For the scones (makes 6-8)

 40g vegan butter, chilled 225g white self-raising flour 1 heaped tbsp caster sugar Pinch of sea salt

 110ml unsweetened soy milk Some flour for rolling out

 400g full fat coconut milk, chilled overnight in the fridge 75g icing sugar